Work based learning

 Study Abroad Internship Programme

 This programme is available only to American students participating in the Study Abroad Programme.
-It is coordinated by the Careers and Employability service and provides an opportunity to complete a part-time voluntary internship in addition to your studies.
+It provides an opportunity to complete a part-time voluntary internship in addition to your studies.

 - The programme has been developed to help students gain the type of skills and real life experiences employers say they want from college graduates.

-- We will help you to find an internship related to your course.
+- Help will be provided to find an internship related to your course.
 Bear in mind that whilst we make every effort to find an opportunity in your chosen field, you do have to be realistic and flexible.
-Although the Careers and Employability Service has a high success rate in placing Study Abroad students, we cannot guarantee to find an internship for every student.
+Although there is a high success rate in placing Study Abroad students, we cannot guarantee to find an internship for every student.

 - We will also support you whilst you're completing the internship and will assist you in fulfilling your home college requirements for internship credit.